-- 1. Units should only interview applicants who have been referred by RCUOG through the Certification of Eligibles. - 2.
-A reasonable period of time should be allowed for the committee to schedule and conduct interviews so that all qualified and eligible applicants may be fairly interviewed. - 3.
-All interview questions should be non-discriminatory and must be approved by EEO. - 4.
+- 3. All interview questions should be non-discriminatory and must be approved by EEO in advance of the interviews. - 4.
 After interviews have been conducted, the committee should perform a reference check.
 Once the reference check is performed, the committee sends a recommendation memo to the unit administrator for approval.
-The approved memo is then routed to the RCUOG for final approval and processing.
-Once approved, the unit administrator or PI informs the candidate that they were selected for the position. - 5.
-Other candidates should be properly informed by RCUOG of the unit's hiring decisionso that they may continue their job search.
+The approved memo is then routed to RCUOG HR for certification, final approval, and processing.
+Once approved, RCUOG HR emails the candidate an official employment offer. - 5.
+Other candidates will be informed by RCUOG HR of the unit's hiring decision so applicants may continue their job search.